Toqe/QuickDeploy/README.md

 	openssl pkcs12 –export –out server-private.pfx –inkey server-example.org.key –in server-example.org.cert
 	openssl pkcs12 –export -nokeys –out server-public.pfx –in server-example.org.cert
 	```
-	* Copy the just created `server-public.pfx` and `server-private.pfx` to the `QuickDeploy.Common` directory and replace the existing ones.
+	* For development: Copy the just created `server-public.pfx` and `server-private.pfx` to the `QuickDeploy.Common` directory and replace the existing ones.

 * Creation of client certificate
 	* Go to http://www.selfsignedcertificate.com/ and create yet another certificate for example.org.